 Future Impact

-The Endowment Fund is continuing its campaign of raising a capital of $ 25 million for scholarships, resource material, and new avenues of theological education, and raising a capital of $ 10 million for professors in Methodism.
+The Endowment Fund is continuing its campaign of raising a capital of $ 25 million for scholarships, resource material, and new avenues of theological education, and raising a capital of $10 million for professors in Methodism.
 Since 2020, the Endowment Fund has begun to disburse a yearly amount from the interest on the collected capital while allowing the capital to grow.
-It is a first fruit of all the efforts of past and present donors.
+It is the first fruit of all the efforts of past and present donors.
 These first fruits are disbursed for projects in new avenues of theological education.
-Such projects have the highest potential to improve and extend theological education in Africa, Europe and the Philippines.
+Such projects have the highest potential to improve and extend theological education in Africa, Europe, and the Philippines.

 Background on the endowment effort is given in the section Present Challenge.